yahya9912/Friday-Night-Speechin-VS-TTSBot-SCRAPPED-BUILD/README.md

-# Friday Night Speechin' DEV BUILD
+# Friday Night Speechin': VS TTS Bots DEVELOPER BUILD

 **FOR DEV 1.0 Press Code and Download as Zip, or clone to your mods folder!**

 Actually dont use the tags, Just do code and download as zip. the tags are pretty outdated

 A mod made by Yahya, hPhantom  and Diamantitos.

---
+Text to Speech Bot made by Gnome
+---
-Original idea from:
+Original idea:

 ![image](https://user-images.githubusercontent.com/97072056/197304373-00c87ada-a77c-4bef-8358-afc76883f999.png)